Skip to main content

 Place of residence: City of Zurich

-Diagnosis: quadriplegia
+Diagnosis: Tetraplegia

 “Cannabis clubs based on the Spanish model here in Switzerland would be my dream: with good advice, cannabis at fair prices and, above all, completely legal.”